ATU Local 113 Bus Operator Tests Positive for COVID-19

 Sisters and Brothers,

-This member’s diagnosis marks the 16th ATU Local 113 member who has tested positive for COVID-19.
-Two TTC staff have also tested positive.
+This diagnosis marks the 58th ATU Local 113 member who has tested positive for COVID-19.
+Twelve TTC employees who are not ATU Local 113 members have also tested positive, bringing the total number of TTC employees who have tested positive for COVID-19 to 70.

 In solidarity,